-With great food, trendy neighbourhoods and natural beauty to spare, there are lots of cool things to do in Vancouver.
+With great food, trendy neighbourhoods and natural beauty to spare, there are lots of cool things to do in Vancouver that won’t break the bank.
 Here are five for under $50.

 Dumpling Trail in Richmond

 Grab your chopsticks for the Dumpling Trail in Richmond, just south of Vancouver.
 Sample all varieties, from won tons to xiao long bao (soup dumplings) to har gow (shrimp dumplings) on this self-guided tour.
 A filling dumpling lunch at R&H Chinese Food at Lansdowne Centre is less than $10.

 North Vancouver Ferry